blockchainsllc/in3-docs/docs/spec.md

         }
         else
           result.push(pos)
-        pos = (pos + step) % limit             // use the modulo operator to calculate the next position.
+        pos = (pos + step) % total             // use the modulo operator to calculate the next position.
       }
       return result
     }